HubReb/EPiQ-A/src/anwser_extraction/README.md

 ```
 python3 data_preprocessing.py
 ```
-The preprocessed corpus will be saved in ./data/processed_article_corpus.csv with 2 columns: 'Wikipedia_ID','Text_Proc(preprocessed articles)
+The preprocessed corpus will be saved in ./data/processed_article_corpus.csv with 2 columns: 'Wikipedia_ID','Text_Proc(preprocessed articles)<br>

 2. Train the BM25 model <br>
 (The Okapi BM25 class is in file 'passage_BM25.py')